 Many members of the public also shared their ideas for the corridor through the Town's Leesburg Listens citizen engagement software.
 Based on early project feedback, the project timing, scope, and purpose was adjusted to best achieve the community goals.
 A new round of public engagement and stakeholder input sessions began earlier this year and input provided has helped to develop a refined vision for the study area.

 How can I share my ideas?

 We're so very glad that you asked!
 Input from our residents, business owners and visitors is vital to the success of this project.
-We recently held a public input meeting on October 17, 2017.
+We held our second public input meeting on October 17, 2017.
 During this meeting, we provided draft policies developed based on previous outreach efforts and conducted small group discussions to allow participants to provide their vision for the Eastern Gateway Area.
 Information presented at the meeting can be viewed here.
-The Planning Commission will continue their discussion of the draft plan at their February 1, 2018 meeting.
+The Planning Commission will hold a public hearing for the draft small area plan on May 3, 2018.
 This meeting will begin at 7pm in the Council Chamber (25 West Market Street, 2nd Floor) and is open to the public.
 Discussion Materials can be seen by visiting the Planning Commission webpage.

 Who may I contact for additional information?

 Richard Klusek, Senior Planner in the Department of Planning & Zoning, will serve as the project manager for this small area plan project.
 Rich can be reached at 703-771-2758 or via email at email@example.com.